 Even if you don’t think you want to try herrings, you can get fried catfish, oysters and shrimp, all lighted breaded.
 They also have Rock Stew, and Miss Sally was quick to let me know that stew is not the same as muddle; muddle has crackers in it.
 Her Rock Stew is made from river bass caught right in the Roanoke.
 She starts with onions, potatoes and seasonings in a bit of water.
 This is cooked and then she adds the Rockfish (stripped river bass) on top.
 This way the fish is not cooked to a poultice.

 The Cypress Grill has been written up in the New York Times, Southern Living, Smithsonian Magazine, Christian Science Monitor and Our State.
-Jan and Michael Stern, writers for Gourmet magazine praised the Cypress Grill on National Public Radio’s Splendid Table, just for starters.
+Jan and Michael Stern, writers of Road Food praised the Cypress Grill on National Public Radio’s Splendid Table, just for starters.

 If you go: The Cypress Grill is in Jamesville, North Carolina about 10 miles east of Big Mill Bed and Breakfast, just off US Highway 64.
 (About 110 miles south of Norfolk and 110 miles east of Raleigh) It is open each year from early January until the end of April for lunch and dinner Monday through Saturday.
 Take cash with you; they don’t take credit cards, but you won’t need much money.
 Your entire meal with sweet and a piece of that great chocolate pie will be under ten bucks.
 252-792-4175